MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 ## VMM management server

-- You can't run the VMM management server on Nano server (applicable to releases prior to 2019).
+- You can't run the VMM management server on Nano server (applicable to Windows Server releases prior to 2019).
 - The management server computer name can't exceed 15 characters.
 - Don’t install the VMM management server, or other System Center components other than agents, on servers running Hyper-V.
 - You can install the VMM management server on a VM.
 If you do, and you use the Dynamic Memory feature of Hyper-V, then you must set the startup RAM for the virtual machine to be at least 2,048 megabytes (MB).